olcf/olcf-user-docs/software/python/index.rst

 which already includes packages that one can use for simulation, analysis, and machine learning.

-For users interested in using Python with Jupyter, see :doc:`Jupyter at OLCF
+For users interested in using Python with Jupyter, see our :doc:`Jupyter at OLCF
-</services_and_applications/jupyter/overview>` instead.
+</services_and_applications/jupyter/overview>` page instead.

+For users interested in using the machine learning ``open-ce`` module (formerly ``ibm-wml-ce``) on Summit, see our :doc:`/software/analytics/ibm-wml-ce` page.

 .. _python-guides: